PacktPublishing/Hands-On-Computer-Vision-with-TensorFlow-2/Chapter09/tf_lite_android/demo/README.md

      to add SDK and NDK targets.

      NOTE: As long as you have the SDK and NDK installed, the `./configure` script will create these rules for you.
-Answer "Yes" when the script asks to automatically configure the `./WORKSPACE`.
+Answer "_Yes_" when the script asks to automatically configure the `./WORKSPACE`.

       - Make sure the `api_level` in `WORKSPACE` is set to an SDK version that